 Note: Certificates, key and CRL will need to be in PEM format.

 - From the Aviatrix Controller UI, go to Settings > Advanced > Certificates page to make sure Certificates Checking is disabled.

 - Go to OpenVPN > Certificate.
-Choose the corresponding files for CA Certificate, Server Certificate and Server Key.
+Choose the corresponding files for the CA Certificate, Server Certificate and Server Key.

-- If your CA Certificate does not contain the CRL information, enter CRL Distribution Point URI and the CRL Update Interval.
+- If your CA Certificate does not contain the CRL information, enter the CRL Distribution Point URI and the CRL Update Interval.
 By default, the CRL Update Interval is 60 minutes.

 - Click Import to complete the process.

 - Go to the Gateway page and click +New Gateway to create a new gateway.
 This new gateway will be created with those certificates and keys imported.
 Please refer to http://docs.aviatrix.com/HowTos/uservpn.html on how to create a gateway.

 - Upon successful gateway creation, go to OpenVPN > Certificate page.